Yang monopoles and emergent three-dimensional topological defects in interacting bosons

-From this observation, we conclude that each four-fold degenerate point corresponds to a Yang monopole.
-Using the exact results of the full Hamiltonian, we have verified numerically that $C_2$ on any closed surface including only one of these Yang monopoles is exactly $1$ or $-1$.
-It is noted that $C_2$ of the ground state manifold, which contains two degenerate states, is much smaller than that of non-interacting systems.
-An infinitesimal interaction actually lifts the $N+1$ fold degeneracy of noninteracting systems.
-Therefore, $C_2$ of the ground state manifold reduces.
-Nevertheless, we have verified that, the total $C_2$ of the lowest $N+1$ bands is indeed the same as $C^{o}_2$.

-A subtle difference between $N=1,5, 9...$ and $N=3, 7, 11,...$ exists.
-As shown in Fig.~\ref{fig1}(b) and (c), it is a particle and a hole that tunnelings in the effective Hamiltonian for these two cases, respectively.
-Thus, the ``charge" of the Yang monopole at the origin for $N=1,5, 9...$ is $1$ and that for $N=3, 7, 11,...$ is $-1$.
-Similarly, for a fixed $N$, with increasing the distance to the origin, the ``charge" of monopoles also alternate~\cite{supnote}.
-When the closed surface is large enough, $C_2$ becomes $1$ for all odd $N$.
+Thus, we conclude that each four-fold degenerate point corresponds to a Yang monopole.
+A subtle difference between $N=1,5, ...$ and $N=3, 7, ...$ exists.
+As shown in Fig.~\ref{fig1}(b-c), it is a particle and a hole that tunnels in the effective Hamiltonian for these two cases, respectively.
+The ``charge" of the Yang monopole at the origin for $N=1,5, ...$ is $1$ and that for $N=3, 7, ...$ is $-1$.
+Similarly, for a fixed $N$, with increasing distance to the origin, the ``charges" of monopoles alternate~\cite{supnote}.
+When all monopoles are enclosed, $C_2=1$.

-For attractive interactions, only one monopole exists in the parameter space, and its ``charge" is $N^2$.
+{\it A giant Yang monopole.} For attractive interactions, only one monopole exists in the parameter space, and its ``charge" is $N^2$.
 At the origin, $|N,0,0,0\rangle$, $|0,N,0,0\rangle$, $|0,0,N,0\rangle$, $|0,0,0,N\rangle$ are the four degenerate many-body ground states, as all bosons prefer to occupy the same lattice site to minimize the interaction energy.
 Away from the origin, an effective model, which has the same formula as Eq.~(\ref{4site}), can be constructed.
-Since a single-particle tunneling $t_{ij}$ moves one boson from one lattice site to another, it requires $N$ steps of single-particle tunneling to coupling any of these four states.
-The parameters in the effective Hamiltonian are given by,
+Since a single-particle tunneling $t_{ij}$ moves one boson from one lattice site to another, it requires $N$ steps of single-particle tunneling to couple these states.
+The parameters in the effective Hamiltonian read

 where $c_N$ is a function of $N$~\cite{supnote}.
-Using this effective model, we obtain that the ``charge" of the monopole is $N^2$.
+Using this effective model, we obtain that the ``charge" of the monopole is $N^2$ [Fig.~\ref{fig1}(d)].
 The superposition of the four Fock states actually forms a Schrodinger cat state~\cite{cat0,catexp,cat1,cat2}.
-Though it is not stable in the large $N$ limit, in a few-body system~\cite{jochim13,jochim132}, a small cat could exist in laboratories such that a Yang monopole of ```charge" $N^2$ is observable.
-For both positive and negative interactions, the second Chern number on any closed 4D surface is equal to the total charge of monopoles inside the surface~\cite{supnote}.
+Though not stable for large $N$, in a few-body system~\cite{jochim13,jochim132}, a small cat could exist in laboratories such that a Yang monopole of ```charge" $N^2$ is observable.